kadevgraaf/semanticweb-web-application-tutorial/Assignment5/README.md

 ```
 N.B. : the `ng-model` will bind the type input to the $scope!
 Do not forget it when you use input elements.

 Now, we need to create an action that will be performed by the javascript code when the button will be clikced.
-We can do this by adding the keyword `ng-click="doMyAction()` to the button element:
+We can do this by adding a function and the keyword `ng-click` to the button element:
 ```HTML
 <button class="btn btn-outline-secondary" ng-click="doMyAction()" type="button">GO!</button>
 ```